 You can combine all these tools to create a comprehensive automated DevOps lifecycle.

-Another growing trend is migrating the DevOps and automation tasks to cloud platforms leveraging the power of cloud platforms.
+Another growing trend is migrating DevOps and automation tasks to cloud platforms, using cloud automation DevOps to leverage their power.
 The two market leaders AWS and Azure both offer a complete set of DevOps services that cover all the aspects of the DevOps lifecycle.

 - Amazon Web Services: AWS CodePipeline, AWS CodeBuild, AWS CodeDeploy & AWS CodeStar